Incipient quantum spin Hall insulator under strong correlations

-We can also gain some insight on why QSH persists instead of AFCI from the normal compressibility as a function of density $\langle n\rangle$ and magnetic flux $\phi/\phi_0$ for the non-interacting AFCI, (\figdisp{fig:QSH}(a)), and all three interacting cases discussed above (\figdisp{fig:QSH}(b-d)) at $U=8$.
-The signature of QSH effect is a short vertical valley at low field indicating the charge Chern number $C=0$ and two bifurcating zero Landau levels (LLs) at high field referring to the $C=\pm1$ imcompressible states when the system breaks inversion symmetry $\lambda_v\neq0$ (see supplement), as observed in experiments\cite{KonigScience2008,foutty2023mapping}.
-In contrast, the QAH effect in AFCI contains only one of these LLs, as shown in \figdisp{fig:QSH}(a).
-The QAH gap is around $0.24$ and the valley is well resolved at $\beta=5$.
-Here, the interplay between $h$ and $\lambda_v$ turns QSH into QAH.
-On the other hand, the QSH pattern persists in \figdisp{fig:QSH}(b-d) for all interacting cases.
-The absence of long-range dominant AFM$_z$ correlation at finite temperature allows both LLs to persist.
+Further insight into why QSH persists instead of QAH can be gained by examining $\chi(\langle n\rangle,\Phi/\Phi_0)$ for the mean-field (\figdisp{fig:QSH}(a)), and all three interacting cases discussed above (\figdisp{fig:QSH}(b-d)) at $U=8$.
+A QSH effect displays a short vertical valley at low field indicating $C=0$ and two bifurcating zero Landau levels at high field referring to the splitting of Kramers pair for $\lambda_v\neq0$ (see Supplemental Material\cite{Mai2025SM}), as observed in experiments\cite{KonigScience2008,foutty2023mapping}.
+In contrast, the QAH state (\figdisp{fig:QSH}(a)) exhibits only one of these branches, with the other suppressed by the combined spin-dependent sub-lattice potential.
+Instead, the QSH pattern persists in \figdisp{fig:QSH}(b-d) for all interacting cases.
 Interestingly, the particle-hole symmetry-breaking case simulating twisted MoTe$_2$ in \figdisp{fig:QSH}(d) shows the most robust QSH with highest critical field.
-That said, the AF fluctuation driven by interaction indeed suppresses the QSH gap and hence the critical field decreases significantly, particularly in \figdisp{fig:QSH}(b) for $t'=0.1$, with similar but less suppression is expected for the other two parameter sets.
-One might question whether DQMC can in principle host an emergent AFCI state at all in the presence of strong correlations.
-This is indeed the case, as confirmed in the Haldane-Hubbard model (see supplement), consistent with earlier studies\cite{Vanhala,Shao,Imriska,Mertz}.
-Therefore, in the KMH model with sub-lattice potential, there is no AFCI state for large $\lambda_v$ and $U$ driven by easy-axis AFM$_z$, but rather an incipient QSH state.
+That said, while $z$-AFM fluctuations reduce the QSH gap and lower the critical field (most notably in \figdisp{fig:QSH}(b) for $t' = 0.1$), they remain insufficient to stabilize long-range $z$-AFM or induce a QAH phase, in contrast to earlier predictions~\cite{JiangPRL2018,LiuPRL2024}.
+One might question whether DQMC can in principle host an emergent $z$-AFM Chern insulator at all under strong correlations.
+This is confirmed in the Haldane-Hubbard model (see Supplemental Material\cite{Mai2025SM}), consistent with earlier unbiased studies\cite{Vanhala,Shao,Imriska,Mertz}.
+Hence, in the KM-Hubbard model at large $\lambda_v$ and $U$, the true low-temperature state is an incipient QSH state, not the QAH state predicted by mean-field theory.